 The Golden Temple is located about 2 KM from the train station, and a rickshaw should cost around 30 RS, but then again, if you’re a foreigner, expect to pay 100 Rs.

 You will need to cover your head when entering the complex; everyone has to!
 You will be hassled by people trying to sell you Bandanas/head scarfs outside the complex, but there´s no need to buy them since scarfs are provided for free at every entrance.

 There´s a “free” dorm accommodation for pilgrims and tourist in the complex, but it’s VERY basic and simple.
-Even that dorm is “free” are you expected to give donations for your stay there.
+Even the dorm is “free”, are you expected to give donations for your stay there.

 There are also some very good value hotels with a panoramic view of the complex, which’s a much better stay than the “free” dormitory.

 My travel buddy and I had a brand new room with aircon, fridge and panoramic view of the Golden Temple from our window for about 10usd.

 How to get to Amritsar.